In a Nutshell

 Unlike other insurers, Nationwide doesn’t just cover dogs and cats.
 It also covers birds, rabbits, reptiles and other unusual species, including chinchillas, hamsters, pigs and sugar gliders.

 You can choose from 3 tiers of coverage:

 - The Major Medical Plan

 - The Whole Pet With Wellness Plan

 All 3 plans cover vets worldwide, which means you can stick to your vet or specialist of choice, and travel without worrying about being out of network.
-You’ll also get access to a 24-hour vet helpline, completely free of charge.

 The Pet Wellness plan is the cheapest and most basic plan.
 It covers microchipping, vaccinations, annual wellness exams and bloodwork, de-worming and flea and heartworm prevention.